 The features of the Minimalist all add up to four major advantages:

 The combination of polyester and Gore-Tex Paclite make this jacket perfect for storm season.
 Marmot went the extra step by also fully taping the seams and designing this jacket with no seams on the shoulder.
 All pockets on this jacket have a water-resistant zipper, while the front zipper also has an additional laminated storm flap.
 This flap also helps to keep out the chill if there is wind (windproof).

-Rain and snow is further kept away with the adjustable hood, bottom hem and cuffs.
+Rain and snow are further kept away with the adjustable hood, bottom hem, and cuffs.
 The hood can easily cinch down around your face and the DriClime chin guard helps to protect your face from the weather.
 The bottom hem is an elastic drawstring so you can prevent wind from a rainstorm from blowing upwards.
 Finally, the cuffs have hook-and-loops closures to prevent rain or snow from blowing up your sleeves.

 Even though this jacket is insanely water-resistant, it still would be a good idea to keep your phone in a waterproof case or protect it in some way if you plan to have it in your pocket during extremely wet weather.

 The Minimalist is overall very comfortable and easy to wear.
 Being such a lightweight rain jacket it is ideal for layering in cooler weather and the fit of it is loose enough that you can wear thin layers under it.
 Even though it is one of the “lighter” ultralightweight rain jackets, it is surprisingly warm and can comfortably be worn in snowy conditions.
 It would make an excellent snowsports jacket as taking a tumble in the snow isn’t going to leave you soaked.